-Crieff Highland Gathering looks forward to welcoming you on Sunday 20th August 2017
+Crieff Highland Gathering looks forward to welcoming you in August!

 The History of the Gathering

 There can be little doubt that traditional Games of agility and strength have been practiced in the Highlands from very early times.
 Formalisation and annual gatherings began around 1820 as part of the revival of Tartan and Highland Culture encouraged by Sir Walter Scott.
 In 1848 the Braemar Highland Games was attended by Queen Victoria.
 By this time the competitions were much as they are today with traditional stone and hammer throwing, tossing the caber, piping and dancing along with running and jumping events.

 The first Crieff Highland Gathering was in 1870 and has occurred every year since with the two exceptions of 1914-18 and 1939-49 when no gatherings took place.
 The Games continue to be the major annual local and tourist attraction in the area attracting circa 6000 people.
 With continued investment the games will grow each year and continue as an annual event for the benefit of the people of Crieff and Strathearn.
 The Games are run extremely efficiently with high regard for all Health and Safety aspects.